hannahquintos/resume/README.md

 A repo to store resume

 # Hannah Quintos
 My name is Hannah.
-I have a Bachelor of Arts in Psychology from Carleton University and am currently enrolled in a web development program at Humber College.
+I am a web development student at Humber College.

 ![Profile Image](/Desktop/profilePic.jpg)